Iceland in August: Weather, Tips & Kayaking

 Why Visit Iceland in August

-Without snow, Iceland’s roads are not slippery during August and all-mountain routes are open to travelers.
+Without snow, Iceland’s roads are not slippery during August, and all the mountain routes are open to travelers.
 If you are looking for things to do in Iceland in August, you will be spoilt for choice.
 Below are the top reasons why this is such a great time to visit Iceland.
+Below are the top reasons you should be open for an August trip to Iceland.

 • Festive mood: August is a month of festivals in Iceland.
-Thjódhhátidh, the country’s biggest outdoor festival with origins going back to the 19th century, takes place during this time of year.
+Thjódhhátidh, the country’s biggest outdoor festival, is held during this time.
 This celebration sees locals and visitors flock to the Westman Islands for a weekend of fireworks, bonfires, and concerts.
-There is also the Merchants Weekend celebration in North Iceland which features concerts, walking tours, museum visits, and, of course, shopping.
+The Merchants Weekend celebration in North Iceland also features concerts, walking tours, museum visits, and shopping.
+Verslunarmannahelgi Holiday Weekend (Labor Day Weekend) and Myrarboltinn in Isafjordur are other festivals worth checking out.

 Where to go and what to do